 Sessions are:

 Often, the work is indirect — focusing first on safety, regulation, and confidence rather than speech itself.
+This support is complementary and does not replace NHS, Speech and Language Therapy (SLT), or CAMHS involvement where needed.

 Many parents are given information or a plan but receive little ongoing, practical support with implementation.